 You can’t miss this four-storey high temple with a large hall and a beautifully adorned exterior.
 Inside, you will find a 27-foot statue of Buddha, and what is reputed to be one of Buddha’s teeth (visible only during daily ceremonies at 9 – 11am, 2 – 3.30pm, 6.30 – 8pm).

 While you can find shops throughout Chinatown, there are a large variety of stalls set up on Pagoda, Smith, Trengganu and Sago Streets during the festive season, selling traditional snacks and customary decorations.
 You’re sure to find something to eat, wear or admire!

 4. Lim Chee Guan, 203 New Bridge Road, 9am – 10pm (Daily)

 If you’re a fan of bak kwa (grilled barbeque pork), this is a must stop to satisfy your cravings for this decadent snack.
 Do note that queues can be really long during the Chinese New Year period, so come early to avoid spending the better half of your time in a queue!

 5. Paper Cutting, along Temple Street and Pagoda Street

 Create a unique and personalized centerpiece for your home or your loved ones.
 There are two paper cut stalls near Chinatown MRT where you can get your artwork done for the home or office.
-If business is brisk, you may need to wait up to a couple of hours for your piece to be completed, so make this one of your first stops when you go!
+If the business is brisk, you may need to wait up to a couple of hours for your piece to be completed, so make this one of your first stops when you go!